GeorgiyBereza/Sleight_of_Hand/README.md

 <br>
 <br>

-Current version User decides on the number of notes he want to add to the screen layout, chooses the notes and preferred octaves from the table using a mouse.
+In the current version User decides on the number of notes he want to add to the screen layout, chooses the notes and preferred octaves from the table using a mouse.
 Right side of the screen is divided for chosen number of parts and each part has the assigned note displayed on it.
 By moving his index finger on the left side of the screen user sends Control Change data to the midi_out port